Stamplay/docs/source/includes/object.md

   // no method
 ~~~

-To find all objects with attributes that match the current user's `_id`.
-Specify the attributes to match against with a comma delimited list.
+To find any records whose field value is equal to the current user's `_id`, you can use the find by owner resource to simplify querying through different fields.

 Make a `GET` request to the Object resource for the object model.
-Specifying the attributes in the resource URI.
+Specifying the attribute in the resource URI.

 The object type for the example is `movie`.